The Technology M&A Review: Russia

 The parties shall comply with personal data protection requirements when working on an M&A deal.
 For example, to provide documents containing employees' personal data (for example, their employment contracts) to the purchaser and its legal counsel as part of due diligence process, the company needs to obtain such employees' consent or, alternatively, depersonalise the provided documents.

 In recent years, the Russian data protection regime has become significantly stricter.
 In particular, in 2014, amendments to the Personal Data Law were adopted that require personal data operators to store and process Russian citizens' personal data using databases physically located in Russia (the Data Localisation Law).
-While the Data Localisation Law created new opportunities for Russian data centres and stimulated the technological development in this area, it was highly criticised by business in general since data storage infrastructure had to be redesigned at high costs.
-Certain international companies refused to comply with the new requirements: for example, for that reason, in 2016 LinkedIn was officially blocked in Russia, and in 2019 and 2020 Twitter and Facebook were both fined.
+While the Data Localisation Law created new opportunities for Russian data centres and stimulated the technological development in this area, it was highly criticised by business in general since data storage infrastructure had to be redesigned at high costs, and although most international companies operating in Russia, including Apple, Microsoft and Samsung, have complied with the new requirements, some of them refused to do so.
+For example, for that reason, in 2016 LinkedIn was officially blocked in Russia, and Twitter and Facebook have been fined several times recently.

 Due diligence with respect to a technology company is not significantly different from that in any other sector.
 Typically, the purchaser's counsel reviews the target's corporate and financial documents, major commercial contracts, documents relating to the target's regulatory compliance, employment contracts, taxation, litigation and other documentation, and then flags the identified risks and suggests mitigation options in a due diligence report.